Bethune: The Making of a Hero: Plot

 Bethune arrives in Yan'an and Mao appoints him as the medical advisor to the Eighth Route Army and head of all hospital and medical units.
 Bethune treats the victims of a Japanese air raid, but local residents are hesitant to donate blood.
 He witnesses the poor medical treatment and living conditions of the overcrowded injured, who are suffering from gangrene.
 Bethune dismisses the head doctor and berates the staff for their incompetence.

-Bethune becomes an advocate for socialized medicine during the Great Depression.
+Early 1930s, Bethune becomes an advocate for socialized medicine during the Great Depression.
 Rice meets Bethune at an art exhibit and asks to interview him for the Labour Gazette.
 Bethune argues with Rice and criticizes communism and the medical system in the Soviet Union.
 Bethune returns from a tour of the Soviet Union and praises its medical system.

 Bethune sees newsreels of the Spanish Civil War and conducts speaking tours condemning fascism and the Canadian government's inaction.
 At one of these events, he comes out in support of communism and the crowd sings The Internationale.
 He goes to Spain to aid the Republicans, with Rice acting as his medical assistant.
 Rice, now a political commissar, reports Bethune to the Republican leadership after seeing his disrespectful attitude towards women and his drinking habits.
 Bethune is dismissed from the country.
 Frances divorces Bethune in order to marry Alan Coleman.

-Bethune organizes a medical training facility near the frontline, but it is destroyed by the Japanese.
+In the Chinese battlefield, Bethune organizes a medical training facility near the frontline, but it is destroyed by the Japanese.
 Bethune cuts his finger while operating on a soldier and contracts sepsis.
 Dowd begins smuggling in supplies and the Japanese destroy her mission.
 Bethune dies and is eulogized by Mao.